blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS trainer guide - SQL Server hybrid cloud.md

 ***Offsite backup***

 1. **Describe database backups:** What backup technologies would you consider?
 How does the solution meet the offsite requirements?
 How does this design meet the stated security goals?

-2. **Provide the following configuration details:** What will be needed in the event that a database needs to be restored?
-How does this solution impact the time to restore?
-What considerations need to be made with regard to Azure Storage Account scale targets?
+2. **Provide the following configuration details:** What configuration will be required for this backup solution to support both cloud and on-premises SQL Servers?

 **Prepare**